regionostergotland/Physical_activity/proposals/2019-07-03_sbrs/README.md

 ### Experimental archetypes
 The archetypes produced and available are listed below.
 These are meant to test new ideas and are not proposals for fully complete archetypes.
-They may thus have lacking descriptions, improper element names, missing quantity units and other issues that has not been addressed in order to not waste time on archetypes that later may be scrapped.
+They may therefore have lacking descriptions, improper element names, missing quantity units and other issues that has not been addressed in order to not waste time on archetypes that later may be scrapped.

 * `openEHR-EHR-OBSERVATION.physical_activity.v0`